-It is possible during an outbreak that a mo 'Track and Trace' team will be directed to 8.
-Manage con Managing confirmed cases Schools must take swift action when they become aware that someone who has attended has tested positive for coronavirus (COVID-19).
-Schools should contact the local health protection team.
-This team will also contact schools directly if they become aware that someone who has tested positive for coronavirus (COVID-19) attended the school - as identified by NHS Test and Trace.
-(Government Guidance) If a member of the school community's te is positive, they must inform the school immediately and need to self-isolate for a days from the onset of their symptoms.
-The household should self-isolate for at least of the from when the symptomatic person first developed symptoms, following stay at he guidance.
-The school will contact the local health protection team.
-Based on this advischool will send home any person who had close contact, advising them to self-isolated days since they were last in contact with the person.
-Close contact means: • direct close contacts - face to face contact individual for any length of within 1 metre, including being cougher face to face conversation, or unprotect physical contact (skin-to-skin) • proximity contacts - extended close con (within 1 to 2 metres for more than 15 with an infected individual est result Medium It least 10 heir 14 days In the state of the state of the state with fitime, and on, a state of the st travelling in a small vehicle, like a car, infected person As stated earlier, the school will keep a re pupils and staff in each group, and any clo cord of contact that takes place between children and staff in different groups.
-9. Contain any outbreak by following local health pro tection tear n advice Containing outbreak If schools have two or more confirmed cases within 14 days, or an overall rise in sickness absence where coronavirus (COVID-19) is suspected, they may have an outbreak, and must continue to work with their local health protection team who will be able to advise if additional action is required.
-(Government Guidance) All Follow advice from local health protection team should there be an outbreak.
+(COVID-19) the local h This team directly if t someone t for corona attended t by NHS Te itive for coronavirus a).
+Schools should contact realth protection team. will also contact schools hey become aware that who has tested positive virus (COVID-19) he school - as identified at and Trace. ent Guidance) days from the onset of their symptoms.
+Their household should self-isolate for at least 14 days from when the symptomatic person first developed symptoms, following stay at home guidance.
+The school will contact the local health protection team immediately.
+The school will then take advice from the local health protection team.
+Based on this advice the school will send home any person who has been in close contact, advising them to self-isolate for 14 days since they were last in contact with that person.
+Close contact means: • direct close contacts - face to face contact with an infected individual for any length of time, within 1 metre, including being coughed on, a face to face conversation, or unprotected physical contact (skin-to-skin) • proximity contacts - extended close contact (within 1 to 2 metres for more than 15 minutes) with an infected individual • travelling in a small vehicle, like a car, with an infected person As stated earlier, the school will keep a record of pupils and staff in each group, and any close contact that takes place between children and staff in different groups.
+O Contain any systems is but following local health waste stires in different groups. following local health protection t NA a alicera outbreak confirmed an overall where con cases within 14 days, or rise in sickness absence onavirus (COVID-19) is they may have an Follow advice from local health protection team should there be an outbreak.
 Medium

+outbreak, and must continue to

+work with their local health

+protection team who will be able

+to advise if additional action is

+required.
+(Government Guidance)